butter-network/butter/docs/pres/pres.md

   - Else, do nothing

 Note:
-- Reminiscent of the AI optimisation stuff we learnt last year - known host list state, permutations either improves the state or not...
+- Reminiscent of the AI optimisation algorithms we learnt last year - known host list state, permutations either improves the state or not...

 ---
 ##### NAT Traversal 1